ercankarakaya/quizportal-server/README.md

 - You should enable Lombok extension in your IDE.

-# To-Do:
+# Some technologies that will be used in the future:
-- Spring Boot password encryption with Jasypt in Application Properties.
+- Jasypt
+- Swagger
+- MapStruct